Oscillator phase noise

-Oscillators produce various levels of phase noise, or variations from perfect periodicity.
-Viewed as an additive noise, phase noise increases at frequencies close to the oscillation frequency or its harmonics.
-With the additive noise being close to the oscillation frequency, it cannot be removed by filtering without also removing the oscillation signal.
+An Oscillator exhibit phase noise, which refers to fluctuations in the phase of the output signal, causing deviations from perfect periodicity.
+Phase noise is an additive process, concentrated near the oscillation frequency and its harmonics.
+This noise manifests as sidebands around the carrier frequency.
+Due to the spectral proximity of phase noise to the carrier, conventional filtering techniques cannot effectively remove it without also attenuating the desired signal.

-All well-designed nonlinear oscillators have stable limit cycles, meaning that if perturbed, the oscillator will naturally return to its periodic limit cycle.
-When perturbed, the oscillator responds by spiraling back into the limit cycle, but not necessarily at the same phase.
-This is because the oscillator is autonomous; it has no stable time reference.
-The phase is free to drift.
-As a result, any perturbation of the oscillator causes the phase to drift, which explains why the noise produced by an oscillator is predominantly in phase.
+In nonlinear oscillators, well-designed systems typically exhibit a stable limit cycle, meaning that when perturbed, the oscillator returns to a periodic state, but the exact phase of the oscillation has an inherent phase randomness.
+The lack of reference timing leads to phase fluctuations, as nonlinear oscillators are autonomous systems, and do not rely on an external timing reference, disturbances predominantly manifest as phase rather than frequency noise.

 Oscillator voltage noise and phase-noise spectra

 There are two different ways commonly used to characterize noise in an oscillator.
 S_{φ} is the spectral density of the phase and S_{v} is the spectral density of the voltage.
 S_{v} contains both amplitude and phase components, but with oscillators the phase noise dominates except at frequencies far from the carrier and its harmonics.
 S_{v} is directly observable on a spectrum analyzer, whereas S_{φ} is only observable if the signal is first passed through a phase detector.
 Another measure of oscillator noise is L, which is simply S_{v} normalized to the power in the fundamental.